 For example, if they come to your site looking for pink bikes, don’t tell them that you have been selling bikes for over twenty years and have sold millions of bicycles.
 Instead, show me pink bikes.

 Putting your phone number in the header is not a call to action.
 It is convenient.
 Think of it this way, if you are at a networking event, do you start the conversation with “call me”?

 Your website is constantly networking for you.
 It is gathering potential leads twenty-four hours per day.
-It is your most important sales person.
+I believe it is your most important salesperson.
 Your website will have more chances to convert sales than any person you could hire.
 You need to take advantage of these opportunities.

 The actual layout and design (photos, colors, fonts) should be your last topic of conversation because once you defined the content, everything else should be supporting those objectives.
 Don’t get me wrong, your site still needs to be professional and well designed, but as in many successful designs, form follows function.
 Your website should be no different.